BDC Hamburger Icon

 If, after reviewing your records, you can find no indication that you simply forgot to enter the transaction, you should contact your bank to get more details about the transaction, including copies of canceled checks or bank transfer details.

-6. Reconcile your checking account with other accounts (optional).
+6. Reconcile your checking account with other accounts.

 Not all companies use double-entry accounting, even though it’s a common feature of accounting software.
-If you use this type of accounting for your business, when reconciling your bank account, you should use this as an opportunity to reconcile your other accounts as well.
+If you use this type of accounting for your business, you should use reconciling your bank account as an opportunity to reconcile your other accounts as well.

 TipBottom line

-By using dual-entry accounting and reconciling your transactions across all your accounts, you can see updated amounts of outstanding debts as well as the net value of your business at the end of each accounting period.
+By using dual-entry accounting and reconciling your transactions across all your accounts, you can see updated amounts of outstanding debts that may go through the debt collections process, as well as the net value of your business at the end of each accounting period.

 How often should you reconcile bank accounts?

 Most business owners reconcile their bank accounts at least monthly, which is the general recommendation.
-However, with modern accounting software, you can monitor your bank accounts constantly and know at any given time exactly which transactions have cleared and which are outstanding.
+With modern accounting software, however, you can monitor your bank accounts constantly and know at any time exactly which transactions have cleared and which are outstanding.

 The software can also send you instant notifications if a transaction clears in your account that you haven’t entered in your records.
 That way, you can take immediate steps to resolve any accounting mistakes